tap-ir/tap-ir.github.io/README.md

 ## Python scripting

-For scripting in python you can launch the `xshell` command it will create a **TAPIR** session using the [TAPyR](https://github.com/tap-ir/tapyr) library.
-Or you can create this session manually, then by you can start scripting by using the different function provide by the API.
+For scripting in python, you can launch the `xshell` command.
+It will create a **TAPIR** session using the [TAPyR](https://github.com/tap-ir/tapyr) library.
+Or you can create this session manually, then you can start scripting by using the different function provide by the API.

 ### Connecting to the server

-To connect manually just launch a python3 shell, import the right library and create a session.
+To connect manually just launch a python3 shell, import the [TAPyR](https://github.com/tap-ir/tapyr) library and create a session.
-By default it will connect on localhost (127.0.0.1) on port 3583 with the default API key,  you can connect to an other host with specific key by settings the environment [variable](https://tap-ir.github.io/#/?id=api-key-and-remote-access) as we did for the command or by passing the right argument when initializing the Tapirobject.
+By default it will connect to localhost (127.0.0.1) on port 3583 using the default API key.
+You can connect to an other host and specify an api key by settings environment [variable](https://tap-ir.github.io/#/?id=api-key-and-remote-access) as we did to use the command line tool, or by passing the some arguments at the initialization of the Tapir object.

 ```python
 from tapyr import Tapir